Equivariant volume extremization and holography: and solutions in M theory

-The free energy is then given by \be \evol^{(3)} =\frac16 \int_{\Morb_4}\frac{(\tau^{\mathbb{T}})^3}{(\epsilon_3 +\sum_a c_1^{\mathbb{T}}(L_a))} \, ,\ee which explicitly gives \be \evol^{(3)} =\frac16 \int_{\Morb_4}(\epsilon_3 +\sum_a c_1^{\mathbb{T}}(L_a))^2 ( \bar\lambda_{d+1} + \sum_b \bar \lambda_{b,d+1} c_1^{\mathbb{T}}(L_b))^3 \, ,\ee where we defined \be \bar \lambda_{d+1}= -\lambda_{d+1}+\lambda_{d+1,d+1} \epsilon_3 \, \, \qquad \bar\lambda_{a,d+1}=-2 \lambda_{a,d+1}+\lambda_{d+1,d+1} \, ,\ee which are subject to the constraints \be -\wb\nu_{M5} M_a = \sum_b D_{ab} \bar \lambda_{b,d+1} \, .\ee
+The free energy is then given by \be \evol^{(3)} =\frac16 \int_{\Morb_4}\frac{(\tau^{\mathbb{T}})^3}{\epsilon_3 +\sum_a c_1^{\mathbb{T}}(L_a)} \, ,\ee which explicitly gives \be \evol^{(3)} =\frac16 \int_{\Morb_4}\Bigl(\epsilon_3 +\sum_a c_1^{\mathbb{T}}(L_a)\Bigr)^2 \Bigl( \bar\lambda_{d+1} + \sum_b \bar \lambda_{b,d+1} c_1^{\mathbb{T}}(L_b)\Bigr)^3 \, ,\ee where we defined \be \bar \lambda_{d+1}= -\lambda_{d+1}+\lambda_{d+1,d+1} \epsilon_3 \, , \qquad \bar\lambda_{a,d+1}=-2 \lambda_{a,d+1}+\lambda_{d+1,d+1} \, ,\ee which are subject to the constraints \be -\wb\nu_{M5} M_a = \sum_b D_{ab} \bar \lambda_{b,d+1} \, .\ee

 Substituting the solution of the flux constraints, $\evol^{(3)}$ becomes a function of $\epsilon_i$ and the extra parameter $\bar \lambda_{d+1}$.
-Indeed, as we have seen, the ambiguites \eqref{amb} can be reabsorbed in a redefinition of $\bar\lambda_{d+1}$.
+Indeed, as we have seen, the ambiguities \eqref{amb} can be reabsorbed in a redefinition of $\bar\lambda_{d+1}$.
 A direct evaluation gives

 where the generalized intersection numbers are defined by \be D_{a_1\ldots a_p} =\int_{\Morb_4} c_1^{\mathbb{T}}(L_{a_1}) \ldots c_1^{\mathbb{T}}(L_{a_p}) \, .\ee Notice that $D_{ab}$ is $\epsilon$-independent, while $D_{a_1\cdots a_p}$ is a homogeneous function of degree $p-2$ in $\epsilon_1$ and $\epsilon_2$. $\evol^{(3)}$ need to be extremized with respect to $\epsilon_1$, $\epsilon_2$ and $\bar \lambda_{d+1}$, with $\epsilon_3$ set to the canonical value.